TorresAWS/CollegeChemistry/.github/ISSUE_TEMPLATE/bug-report---.md

 ---

-## Describe the bug
+## Describe the typo
-A clear and concise description of what the bug is.

-### Steps to reproduce
-Steps to reproduce the behavior.

-### Expected behavior
-A clear and concise description of what you expected to happen.

-### Environment
- - OS: [e.g. Arch Linux]
- - Other details that you think may affect.
+Add an image of the page where to find the typo

 ### Additional context
-Add any other context about the problem here.
+Write the corrected version